Function spaces for decoupling: Regularity for wave equations

 with

 for $u_{1},u_{2},u_{3}\in S_{T}$ and $t\in[0,T]$.
 We then say that \eqref{eq:nonlinear} is quantitatively well posed if

 for some $C\geq 0$ independent of $f,g\in X$ and $u_{1},u_{2},u_{3}\in S_{T}$.

-Now, to prove \eqref{eq:linearabstract} one can rely on Theorems \ref{thm:localsmoothmain} and \ref{thm:FIObdd} for initial data in $\fun^{p,q;s}(\R^{2})$, and homogeneous Strichartz estimates (cf.~\cite{Keel-Tao98}) for initial data in $W^{s,2}(\R^{2})$.
+Now, to prove \eqref{eq:linearabstract} one can rely on Theorems \ref{thm:localsmoothmain} and \ref{thm:FIObdd} for initial data in $\mathcal{L}_{W,s} ^{q,p}(\R^{2})$, and homogeneous Strichartz estimates (cf.~\cite{Keel-Tao98}) for initial data in $W^{s,2}(\R^{2})$.
 On the other hand, the proof of \eqref{eq:nonlinearabstract} relies on H\"{o}lder's inequality and inhomogeneous Strichartz estimates.
 We refer to \cite{Rozendaal-Schippa23} for details. \end{proof}

-One can equally well extend other results in \cite{Rozendaal-Schippa23} to initial data in $\funpqs$.
+One can equally well extend other results from \cite{Rozendaal-Schippa23} to initial data in $\funpqs$ spaces.
 In particular, if $\veps>1/2$ in Theorem \ref{thm:nonlinear}, then one obtains global existence for the defocusing equation with the initial data space in \eqref{eq:initial} and the solution space in \eqref{eq:solutionspace}.

 \begin{remark} The main difference between Theorem \ref{thm:nonlinear} and the results in \cite{Rozendaal-Schippa23} concerns the second inclusion in \eqref{eq:solutionspace} and \eqref{eq:solutionspace2}.
 Although standard embeddings between Besov and Sobolev spaces, combined with the $\veps$ loss in \eqref{eq:initial} and \eqref{eq:initial2}, imply that the spaces of initial data in \eqref{eq:initial} and \eqref{eq:initial2} are not fundamentally larger than those in \cite{Rozendaal-Schippa23}, or vice versa, $\funpqs$ satisfies sharp embeddings into the $L^{p}$-based Sobolev scale, cf.~Theorem \ref{thm:Sobolev2}.
 By contrast, the adapted Besov spaces from \cite{Rozendaal-Schippa23} embed in a sharp manner into the standard Besov scale.
 Hence Theorems \ref{thm:nonlinear} and \ref{thm:Sobolev2} show that $L^{p}$ regularity of the initial data is pointwise preserved in an optimal sense, whereas \cite[Theorem 1.4]{Rozendaal-Schippa23} yields the corresponding statement for Besov regularity. \end{remark}